Australia’s five most beautiful drives

 There are two options for driving the Red Centre Way, either the outer loop via Namatjira Drive and Glen Helen, or the more southerly route via Larapinta Drive and Hermannsburg.
 The outer loop takes you past the West MacDonnell Ranges but the southern route offers something unique in Finke Gorge National Park.
 Here the Finke River has sculpted a botanical wonder in Palm Valley, one of the last earthly toeholds for the red cabbage palm.

 The Red Centre Way continues to Watarrka National Park, site of Kings Canyon, a natural rock amphitheatre chiselled dramatically from a sandstone outcrop by eons of flowing water.

 After a steep climb to the top, the Kings Canyon walking trail winds through exquisite rock formations, including the beehive domes of the Lost City and the moist fernery of the Garden of Eden.
 Beyond the national park, an easy drive on bitumen will deliver you to Uluru/Ayers Rock.
 (More: Uluru beyond the climb)

 A permit is required to drive the Mereenie Loop, the unsealed section of the Red Centre Way, available from the Alice Springs Visitor Information Centre for $5.

 Caves Road, Western Australia

 111 kilometres.
-Allow one day if just driving through, longer depending on the number of stops you desire.
+Allow one day if just driving through, longer if you plan to stop along the way.